As we have seen, pairs provide a primitive “glue” that we can use to

 respectively.

-with the same behaviors as the ones already defined.
+behaviors as the ones already defined.

 Figure 2.15 shows a frame and its associated vectors.